SamEaton20/IMBD_database/README.md

           - using IMDB.IPYNB read in the TSV files
 # Pandas
   - Convert TSV files into CSV files in Pandas
   - Clean up the data
+    - Went from over a million entries to around 200,000 entries
   - Output the data into cleaned CSV files
 # PostGres
   - Use tableschema.SQL to create the tables in PostGres